syntasso/workshop/writing-a-promise/README.md

 ### <a name="install-promise">Install your Promise

-From back in your promise directory, install the Promise in Kratix.
+From back in your Promise directory, install the Promise in Kratix.

 <!-- 👩🏾‍💻 emoji is equivelant spacing to 4 &nbsp; -->
 👩🏾‍💻 . 📂 jenkins-promise<br />